sourdoughbredd/blog-api/README.md

    ```sh
    npm install
    ```
-4. Create a .env file in the base directory to be able to run this locally.
+4. Create a .env file in the base directory.
 It should have the following environment variables.

    ```sh
    NODE_ENV="development or production"